vs-bp/brakesor/README.md

 set your deployment altitude and the exact name of the part (CASE SENSITIVE) you want to act as your airbrakes.

+# Demo
+A demo file is included in the repo's main directory.
+(NSL OpenRocket Demo.ork)

 # Limitations
 Airbrake mass is not simulated when not deployed.
 Along with this, airbrake deployment is instant, and you are limited to OpenRocket's selection of parts for how to represent